American Memorial to Six Million Jews of Europe: Design

 Beneath the plaque are Buried two boxes containing soil from the Theresienstadt Ghetto and Sereď concentration camp, two concentration camps in Czechoslovakia.
-Also buried is a scroll describing the defense of the Warsaw Ghetto, written in Hebrew by the Chief Rabbi of Jerusalem Rabbi Isaac Herzog, and translated into English by Rabbi David de Sola Pool.
+Also buried is a scroll describing the defense of the Warsaw Ghetto, written in Hebrew by the Chief Rabbi of Jerusalem Rabbi Yitzhak HaLevi Herzog, and translated into English by Rabbi David de Sola Pool.
 It reads:

 In 2001, the plaza was restored and improved through a partnership between the Riverside Park Conservancy and the City of New York, part of a requirements contract funded by Mayor Rudy Giuliani.
 Major support was provided by the Deedy and David Goldstick Foundation, and from the International Masonry Institute of the Union of Bricklayers and Allied Craftsmen.
 Architect Gail E. Wittwer-Laird designed the restoration.
 It is now called the Warsaw Ghetto Memorial Plaza.
 The wall surrounding the plaza was restored, new benches and lighting were installed.
 Bluestone and granite sets form the surface, with bluestone curbing outlining expanded gardens.
 The plaza was rededicated on October 19, 2001.

 Annual ceremony

-Every year April 19, on the anniversary of the Warsaw Ghetto Uprising a ceremony is held in Riverside Park at the plaza honoring the victims of the uprising.
+Every April 19th, on the anniversary of the Warsaw Ghetto Uprising, the Congress for Jewish Culture, Friends of the Bund, the Jewish Labor Committee, and the Workers Circle organize a memorial ceremony honoring all of the Jews who fought, all who died, and all who survived.
+The event is held at the plaque, known colloquially in Yiddish as “der shteyn.”